Agoric/documentation/main/distributed-programming.md

 [`Object.freeze`](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Object/freeze),
 which only locks up an object's own properties.

-CapTP, our comms layer for passing references to distributed objects, requires that all objects that will be transferred to other trust domains must have their API surface frozen (usually by calling harden).
+All objects that will be transferred across a trust boundary must have their API surface frozen (usually by calling harden).
 This ensures that other objects can only interact with them through their defined method interface.
+CapTP, our communications layer for passing references to distributed objects, enforces this at vat boundaries.

 After you've [installed](https://docs.npmjs.com/cli/install) the [`@agoric/harden` package](https://www.npmjs.com/package/@agoric/harden), you can use it this way: